All Out (2022): Post-event media scrum

 In the post-event media scrum, CM Punk took issues with certain members of the wrestling media as he addressed backstage issues with colleagues in AEW.
 Punk first described Scott Colton (Colt Cabana) as someone who "didn't want to see me at the top", discussed their lawsuits against each other, and said he "hasn't been friends with this guy since at least 2014, late 2013".
 Later on, Punk stated Colton "shares a bank account with his mother, which tells you all you need to know about what kind of character that is".
 Punk denied rumors that he had attempted to get Colton fired, which AEW president Tony Khan corroborated.
 Punk also criticized "irresponsible people who call themselves EVPs" (AEW's executive vice presidents are Kenny Omega, Matt Jackson, and Nick Jackson), saying that they "couldn't fucking manage a Target" and accused them of having "spread lies and bullshit and put into the media that I got [Colt Cabana] fired when I have fuck all to do with him, want nothing to do with him.
 Do not care where he works, where he doesn't work.
-Where he eats, where he sleeps".
+Where he eats, where he sleeps."
 Punk later indicated that he was trying to "sell tickets, fill arenas", while the EVPs were acting as "stupid guys [who] think they're in Reseda" (a reference to Pro Wrestling Guerrilla, an independent promotion where Omega and The Young Bucks wrestled for a number of years).

 Next, Punk called "Hangman" Adam Page "an empty-headed fucking dumb fuck" who went "into business for himself" on national television, and further alluded to Page as "somebody that hasn't done a damn thing in this business [that has] jeopardized the first million dollar house that this company has drawn off of my back".
-Punk later said regarding Page: "Our locker room, for all the wisdom and brilliance it has, isn't worth shit when you have an empty-headed idiot, who has never done anything in the business do public interviews and say, 'I don't really take advice'".
-Punk went on to describe MJF as a "supremely talented individual" but also added that "the grass it not greener on the other side, the grass is greener where you water it, and [MJF] likes to shit where he eats instead of watering the grass".
-Punk then proclaimed to an interviewer, "I'm hurt, I'm old, I'm fuckin' tired, and I work with fucking children".
+Punk later said regarding Page: "Our locker room, for all the wisdom and brilliance it has, isn't worth shit when you have an empty-headed idiot, who has never done anything in the business do public interviews and say, 'I don't really take advice.
+Punk went on to describe MJF as a "supremely talented individual" but also added that "the grass is not greener on the other side, the grass is greener where you water it, and [MJF] likes to shit where he eats instead of watering the grass."
+Punk then proclaimed to an interviewer, "I'm hurt, I'm old, I'm fuckin' tired, and I work with fucking children."

 Multiple wrestling publications, including Fightful, PWInsider, and the Wrestling Observer Newsletter, later reported that Punk's comments were followed by a fight between Punk, Kenny Omega, The Young Bucks, and Ace Steel—an AEW coach who is Punk's trainer and long-time friend.
 The Young Bucks and Omega were reportedly injured in the fight.